- chapter 16

 - Ch.
 26-28

-The first half of the chapter, 6,1-12, is dominated by the unusual combination of Pharisees and Sadducees and Jesus' reaction to them.
-They are mentioned in 16,1 and 16,12 which makes them a bracket for the scene and also appear in verses 6 and 11.
+The first half of the chapter, 16,1-12, is dominated by the unusual combination of Pharisees and Sadducees and Jesus' reaction to them.
+They are mentioned in 16,1 and 16,12 which makes them a bracket for the scene; they also appear in verses 6 and 11.
+(We've seen how the previous chapter begins with the more usual combination of Pharisees and scribes, 15,1.)

-One look at the second half of chapter 16 and we will be well aware of its importance.
-It is though a complex episode and it is part of a longer passage which is continued in chapter 17.
-Let us now look at this passage more closely.
+The traditional importance for the Catholic Church of the second half of the chapter will be evident/.
+It is though a complex episode and part of a longer passage which continues in chapter 17.
+We must now investigate this more closely.

-We are ready therefore to begin our reading with the Pharisees and Sadducees, 16,1-12.
+We are ready therefore for our reading of the first part of the chapter, an encounter with the Pharisees and Sadducees, 16,1-12.